mohammadhunan-dev/realm-unity-tutorial-bluehawked/docs/README.md

 - In Hierarchy, create empty (rename - Canvas)
 - Add "ScoreCard", "Leaderboard", "AuthenticationScreen" UI ToolKit > UI Documents to the Canvas Hierarchy
 - Attach "AuthenticationScreen.uxml" and "Leaderboard.uxml" to Source Assets of their respective UI Document
+- Attach StyleSheet.uss to each UI Toolkit view